 Before we go, how can customers learn more?

-You can go to noritz.com as a great resource on finding out how tankless water heaters operate and how much they cost, and you can also visit our website, 3mountainsplumbing.com, to download our e-book buyers guide.
+You can go to noritz.com as a great resource for finding out how tankless water heaters operate and how much they cost, and you can also visit our website, 3mountainsplumbing.com, to download our e-book buyers guide.

 Excellent!
 Thanks again, Klint, and thanks everyone for listening.
 This has been Matt with Service Inbound and Klint of 3 Mountains Plumbing.
-Call 3 Mountains about tankless water heaters today!
+Call 3 Mountains Plumbing about tankless water heaters today!